pennhanlee/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>requests to list all books (UC05)</u>.
-2. User requests to delete a specific book in the book list.
+2. User requests to delete a specific book using its index on list.
 3.  bookmark deletes the book.

     Use case ends.

 **Extensions**

 * 2a.
-The given index is invalid.
+The index given is invalid.

     * 2a1. bookmark shows an error message.